 I Got Up At 4:45am For A Month—This Is What Happened

 A few years ago, and for the entirety of my life before that, I was a morning person.
 Then I quit my job, moved to Bali and just generally checked out for a while.
 My new freelance existence no longer required that I get up early, so I stopped.
-When I joined The Zoe Report, I had to find my inner early riser again, but this meant waking at a relatively modest 8am.
+When I went back to the 9-5 life, I had to find my inner early riser again, but this meant waking at a relatively modest 8am.
 To be clear, I’ve never, ever gotten up at 4:45am, aside from stumbling out of bed and into an Uber X before a flight.
 Here’s why I started, and how I went from being a snooze-button addict to someone who’s lived half a day before most people even begin to stir.

 I absolutely love my job, and I'm not just saying that because my boss is reading this story—it's by far my favorite of all the jobs I've had.
 That said, I have other interests as well, as most people do, and additional creative aspirations.
 I've found that life goes by quickly, and if you don't set aside time to focus on things outside of your day job, you may end up with some regrets.
 I work best in the morning and have found it to be the one time of day no one can take from you.
 So, my New Year's resolution this year was to start getting up at 4:45am on weekdays to work on my personal projects before heading into the office.

 Prior to this experiment, I went to bed between 12pm and 1am, and woke between 7 and 8 (read: 8:15) in the morning.
 In order to pull myself out of bed several hours earlier, I know I'll have to try—for the first time in my life—to get to sleep long before the clock strikes midnight.
 The smart method for doing so would be to end the day in increasingly earlier increments, but instead I choose to dive right into my new routine.
 My goal is to be asleep by 10 every night.